Characteristic cycles and the microlocal geometry of the Gauss map, I: Microlocalization

 \end{itemize}

-The formula for the transformation of microdifferential operators under coordinate changes~\cite[sect.~7.2]{KashiwaraDModules}, applied to the special case of affine linear coordinate changes where no higher derivatives interfere, shows that the definition in (b) does not depend on the choice of the affine linear coordinates.
-Hence by patching we obtain a sheaf $\scrI = \scrI_{\Lambda, U} \trianglelefteq \scrE_{A,U}$ of right ideals.
+The formula for the transformation of microdifferential operators under coordinate changes~\cite[sect.~7.2, equation (7.8)]{KashiwaraDModules}, applied to the special case of affine linear coordinate changes where no higher derivatives occur, shows that the definition does not depend on the choice of the affine linear coordinates.
+Hence by patching we obtain a sheaf of right ideals $\scrI = \scrI_{\Lambda, U} \trianglelefteq \scrE_{A,U}$.

 \begin{lem} In the above setting, the symbol ideal $\sigma(\scrI_{\Lambda, U}) \trianglelefteq \scrO_{\Omega}$ coincides with the ideal of all functions vanishing on $\Omega \cap \Lambda$.
 Hence the quotient by it defines a simple module